Franklin County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI (Driving Under the Influence) in Franklin, TX, your vehicle is typically impounded.
+When you're arrested for DUI (Driving Under the Influence) in Franklin County, your vehicle is typically impounded.
 This is standard procedure to prevent further potentially dangerous driving and to preserve evidence.
+The Franklin County Sheriff’s Office will arrange for your vehicle to be towed to a designated impound lot.
 Understanding why your car was impounded is the first step in getting it back.

 Where Is Your Car?

 Finding out where your car is located is your immediate priority.
-It's likely at an official impound lot contracted by the Franklin Police Department or the Franklin County Sheriff's Office.
+It's likely at one of the official impound lots used by the Franklin County Sheriff's Office.
+Here are the likely locations:

 How to Find Your Vehicle